Mosher-Labs/tidr/terraform/state-storage/README.md

 Unfortunately, there is a large order of operations problem with setting up an AWS S3 driven backend for Terraform.

-In order to do this, first you must login to your AWS account and add a policy to the user you are using to run Terraform (i.e. `z_terraform`).
-Call that policy `mosher_labs_requisite_permissions`, and give it a policy similiar to:
+In order to do this, first you must login to your AWS account and add a customer inline policy to the user you are using to run Terraform (i.e. `z_terraform`).
+Call that policy `requisite_permissions`, and give it a policy similiar to:

 ```json
 {